meysamSamanpour/AspnetCoreBoilerTemplate/README.md

 4- remove the project from the build list of the solution, because you dont want all the model to be built every time you build your project.

-5- when you are changing a model or create a new model, then you build the dto maker manually and you will get the changes in the out put folder.
+5- when you changed  a model or create a new model, then you build the dto maker manually and you will get the changes in the out put folder.
+So the  ConvertDirectory folder is the out put and you need to set on a folder in an angular app.